tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 {% include random_ad2.html %}

+{: .takeaway}
-Overall, as we read through product overviews, we have to remember that we're usually not the intended audience.
+As we read through product overviews, we have to remember that we're usually not the intended audience.
 It might fail to orient us, but does it fail for the intended audience?
 At the very least, try to be clear about the intended audience in the overview, as this will set expectations for knowledge levels.
 You can also add a "Background Knowledge and Assumptions" section.
 This section could link out to some preparatory documentation (perhaps on other websites) that users should consult if they get lost.

-{: .takeaway}
-If the overview doesn't make sense to you, it might not actually be poor.
-You must determine whether it makes sense to the intended users of the product.

 ## Cause 2: UX's influence on intuitiveness implies that long overviews indicate bad design

 Another reason why product overviews are anemic is due to UX's influence with intuitiveness.
 (This cause is related to the previous point but a separate facet.)
 The idea is that products should be intuitive and naturally address mental models that customers have, without the need for extensive explanations.
 Why would you need to explain a product in depth to the users who you built it for?
 If something needs a deep explanation, it probably isn't well-designed and intuitive for that audience.
-(Fabrizio Ferri mentioned this point during a thread on Write the Docs Slack.)

 Achieving intuitiveness in your product is a common goal of UX design.
 In [What makes intuitive products intuitive?](https://uxdesign.cc/what-makes-intuitive-products-intuitive-52f52f12c3b5), Scott Kitchell argues that a product is intuitive when it matches the mental model of the user.
 Scott says, "Intuitiveness can be created by designing every part of a product in reference to a mental model, and then promoting the mental model through the UI and marketing."

 Mental models are the logic and theories in our heads that make sense of the world around us.
 For example, in mountain biking, a common product for seats is a "dropper post," which lets bikers dynamically raise or lower the seat post height by pressing a button on their handlebars.
 Why would one need such a button and the ability to quickly raise or lower the seat height while riding?
-If you're into mountain biking, you know that climbing dirt/gravel hills requires you to sit back while keeping weight on the back tire for traction, so you might need to lower the seat quickly on the climb, but then revert to regular height for other scenarios.
+If you're into mountain biking, you know that climbing dirt/gravel hills requires you to sit low while keeping weight on the back tire for traction, so you might need to lower the seat quickly on the climb, but then revert to regular height for other scenarios.

 In short, if you're part of the intended audience, you already have a rationale for the feature and don't need extensive conceptual docs explaining the scenario and reason for the product.
 You won't see extensive conceptual docs for dropper posts on product detail pages.
 The need is already felt by the intended audience.

 The problem in tech comm is that tech writers are usually outsiders to the domain, looking in at the product.
 We don't share the same mental model as our users.
 As a result, many details don't immediately make sense.
-Kitchell says,
+Kitchell says:

 > Mental models are literally the logic within our heads, so if it’s in there, you’ll see the logic in it.
 From the outside however, others will not.
 Unintuitive mental models are like irregular looking blocks &mdash; They don’t fit well with other mental models which makes them harder to remember, and problem-solve with.